-This procedure is applicable where the requirements specified in 6.Requirements are a specified condition of entry of an interstate quarantine authority for Queensland fruit fly and/or Mediterranean fruit fly.
+This procedure is applicable where any of the requirements specified in 6.
+Requirement are a specified entry condition of an interstate authority.

 Certification of pre-harvest treatment of tomatoes, capsicums, chillies and eggplant under this Operational Procedure may not be an accepted quarantine entry condition for all interstate markets.